-- Rainfall — Prolonged or severe rainfall can create conditions for erosion, as soil cannot absorb water fast enough after it’s fully saturated.
+- Rainfall — Prolonged or severe rainfall can create conditions for erosion, as the soil cannot absorb water fast enough after it’s fully saturated.

 So, what can you do to address this?
-A number of things, and most are fairly easy.
+A number of things and most are fairly easy.

 - Reduce tilling that leads to poor soil structure,